da21510/avl.github.io/recruit/whiteboard.md

 * Backtracking
 * Dynamic programming

-## Why we tend not to favor white-board exam?
+## Why we tend not to favor whiteboard exam?

 ### 1. Algorithms do not accurate reflect real work.
 When was the last time you had to implement BubbleSort or HeapSort at work?
 Engineering aptitude is not necessarily tested with algorithms.